 Printing and copy services

-This fall, the Copy Center has a new home in the Copy and Printing Services department, located in the Distribution Center.
+The Copy and Printing Services department is located in the Distribution Center.
 This move completes the operational and physical merger of the Copy Center and Printing Services.

 There are three methods for submitting a copy or print job: